 Froe Wood is over fifteen acres of Ancient Semi-Natural Woodland, part of Ley Park in Blaisdon, Gloucestershire.
 Froe Wood is being brought back into active management with the aim of creating a woodland where coppice, timber, and woodland products can be sustainably harvested in a way that enhances the natural habitats and flora, fauna and fungi.

-The wood is dominated by over 150 oak standards which form a high canopy over an understorey of hazel, lime, yew and holly.
+Froe Wood is dominated by over 150 oak standards which form a high canopy over an understorey of hazel, lime, yew and holly.
 This understorey is gradually being brought back into a coppice rotation, producing a variety of sustainable coppice products when each coup is harvested every five to seven years, as well as firewood and timber from thinning of the canopy.
-Alongside the oaks we have mature cherry, birch and ash, as well as small-leaved lime, field maple and wild service tree.
+Alongside the oaks we have mature cherry, birch and ash, as well as small-leaved lime, field maple and wild service tree, and some Douglas Fir.

 A cyclical coppice rotation allows sunlight to reach the woodland floor, increasing ground flora and biodiversity and giving a wide variety of ecological benefits.
 Over 160 species of flora have been identified in Froe Wood, alongside numerous mosses and lichens, fungi and fauna.

 There is a saying that ‘the wood that pays, is the wood that stays’, but at Froe Wood we believe that there is a greater value beyond pure commercial return, and that sustainable management, often incorporating traditional techniques, can exist in tandem with good conservation and be mutually beneficial for nature and woodsman.